masa-finance/tee-worker/README.md

 # tee-worker

 Tee-worker is the Masa component to scrape data from a secure TEE enclave.
-It uses the [ego](https://github.com/edgelesssys/ego) framework to build, run and sign the binary.
+It uses the [ego](https://github.com/edgelesssys/ego) Golang SDK to build, run and sign the binary for usage with Intel SGX.

 Want to help in development? check the [DEVELOPMENT.md](DEVELOPMENT.md) file.